 How to Solve Cubic Equation in Excel (2 Ways)

 Microsoft Excel is mainly used for statistical analysis, keeping and tracking records, making and analyzing reports, etc. Apart from these, users can solve different equations like linear, quadratic, cubic, and others.
-The process for solving these equations in Excel is slightly different than how we generally do it.
+The process for solving these equations in Excel is slightly different from how we generally do it.
 In this article, we will show you how to solve cubic equation in Excel.

 2 Easy Ways to Solve Cubic Equation in Excel